-Per the Statement of Fact, there have been no terminations, resignations or other sanctions against staff for violation the Agency' sexual abuse or harassment policies.
-Per interview with the Facility Administrator, employees are disciplined based on the outcome of sexual misconduct investigation.
+During the onsite portion of this audit, the auditor interviewed the Facility Administrator.
+The Facility Administrator stated, employees are disciplined based on the outcome of sexual misconduct investigation.
 Termination is the presumptive disciplinary sanction for staff who have engaged in sexual abuse The facility would use progressive discipline for violations of agency policies relating to sexual abuse or sexual harassment (other than actually engaging in sexual abuse) commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories.
 Staff are made aware of the zero-tolerance policy and the penalties for violating the policy in the Employee Handbook.
+Per the Statement of Fact, Florence West has not had any incidents of sexual abuse by staff or terminations during the three year audit period.

-115.76(d) Per policies, all terminations and resignations for such conduct shall be reported to law enforcement and licensing agencies, unless the activity was clearly not criminal.
+115.76 (d): Per policies, all terminations and resignations for such conduct shall be reported to law enforcement and licensing agencies, unless the activity was clearly not criminal.
 Per interview with the Facility Administrator and PCM, they were aware of this reporting requirement.
+As indicated above, Florence West has not had any incidents of sexual abuse by staff or terminations during the three year audit period.

-Based on the review of policies, interviews and analysis, the facility demonstrated compliance with all provisions of this standard.
+Based upon the review and analysis of all the available evidence, the auditor has determined that the agency is compliant with all provisions this standard.